Menu

 1. Put out some yellow jacket traps.
 Sometimes they work and sometimes they don’t but any queen we can eliminate saves us a colony of troublemakers.
 Honey bees don’t usually go into the traps.
 Yellow jackets are fast.
 If they are hanging around a hive and you can’t swat them some people actually vacuum them up!
 Anything to get rid of them.

 2. If you have new plastic foundation, they usually come with a little wax, but you could add another thin layer.
-Supplies are in the Honey House.
+Supplies are in Honey House.

 3. If you ordered NUCs they should arrive mid-month.
+Exact dates can vary greatly from year to year.

 b.
 You want the hives up off the ground.
 One layer of cinder blocks works fine.
 Be absolutely sure the hive is level.
 You will be working the hive from the sides and back.
 So, allow enough room.
 You want the hive to face East or Southeast.
 Be careful their flight path doesn’t directly cross a walkway.